 The latest issue of the IEEE Robotics and Automation Magazine (RAM) is dedicated to building a WWW for robots.

-Our contribution entitled RoboEarth – A World Wide Web for Robots gives an overview of RoboEarth: Its overall architecture, all key components, the available interfaces and an [...]
+Our contribution entitled RoboEarth – A World Wide Web for Robots gives an overview of RoboEarth: Its overall architecture, all key components, the available interfaces and an in-depth look at [...]

 To catch a glimpse of what RoboEarth is all about, watch the following videos showing three demonstrators that have been developed in the last months.